flatironinstitute/sciware/34_PyPackaging/main.md

 from MY_PROJECT.util import my_cool_util
 ```

-and it'll be just as smooth as the fancy store-bought packages you got from PyPI.
+and those functions will be just as smooth and simple to use as the fancy store-bought ones you
+got from a package off PyPI.

 ### But that's not all!

-Now that you have `pyproject.toml` set up in your project, it's a great time
+Now that you have `pyproject.toml` set up in your project, consider configuring other code quality
-and place to configure other code quality tools!
-In particular, I like to use:
+tools there!
+In particular, I like:

 - `[tool.pytest]` to set default options for running tests
-- `[tool.coverage.run]` config to specify what files should be considered for test coverage reports
+- `[tool.coverage.run]` to specify what files should be considered for test coverage reports
 - `[tool.pylint]` to set what style rules to enforce and limit unnecessary messages
-- `[tool.mypy]` to customize type-checking behavior and strictness
+- `[tool.mypy]` to customize type-checking strictness

 There's many more!
 It's worth looking into for any other tooling your project is using.
 (And if you don't have any, now's a great time to consider it!)